 Who can benefit from DBT Therapy?

 Many people who have undergone DBT report, “Everyone should learn and use these skills!”
 We could not agree more.
 And, this more intensive form of outpatient therapy is the best fit for people with a history of extreme emotional dysregulation, pervasive interpersonal issues, non-suicidal self-injury, suicide ideation, and/or repeated hospitalizations.
 We often have clients in our DBT program who also struggle with Post-Traumatic Stress Disorder (PTSD), eating disorders, severe anxiety, addictions, and chronic depression.
 DBT has the capacity to treat these multiple problems through progressive stages of treatment (see below).

 DBT at Upaya

 1. Weekly skills training group (2 hours)

 This is where clients learn the skills of DBT as a group.
 It is run as a “class,” a place to practice use of skills with each other, and homework is assigned.
-Current groups for adults are Mondays 5-7pm and Thursdays 1-3pm.
-Our current adolescent/family group is Wednesdays 5-7pm.
+Current group for adults is Wednesdays 5-7pm.